50 students (PLC and Second Level) attended Web Summit with Keith Quille.

 On Tuesday, Ms. McMahon, Ms. Canniffe and Ms. McEvoy along with the 2nd years travelled to Dublin to celebrate Science week.

 Our annual bag packing in aid of funding the Christmas Hampers took place in Tesco.
-The teachers and students would like to thank Tesco Newbridge for allowing us to collect and their customers for their generous contributions.
+The teachers and students would like to thank Tesco Newbridge and their customers for their generous contributions.
 Almost €500 was collected.

 A good game of Gaelic was had by all the Under 14 boys who attended the GAA blitz.